autowarefoundation/autoware.universe/planning/apparent_safe_velocity_limiter/README.md

 ## (Optional) Error detection and handling

-The critical case for this node is when an obstacle is falsely detected very close to the trajectory such that the corresponding safe velocity is calculated to be `0`.
+The critical case for this node is when an obstacle is falsely detected very close to the trajectory such that the corresponding apparent safe velocity is calculated to be `0`.

 Parameter `min_adjusted_velocity` allow to prevent completely stopping the vehicle in such cases.